Avraham Shmuel Binyamin Sofer: Adulthood

 At age eighteen in 1833 he married Chavah Leah Weiss, daughter of Rabbi Yitzchok Weiss of Gorlitz, who was well known for his piety.
 The latter gave him a large dowry and promised to support him for 15 years.
 The wedding was held in the town of Kamaren after which the couple settled in Pressburg where Sofer continued his studies and helped his father with the yeshiva.

 He succeeded his father as rabbi of Pressburg in 1839.

 Death and legacy

-On December 31, 1871 the Ksav Sofer died in Bratislava and the mantle as Rabbi of Pressburg passed to his son, Rabbi Simcha Bunim Sofer known as the Shevet Sofer.
+On December 31, 1871 the Ksav Sofer died in Bratislava and the mantle as Rabbi of Pressburg passed to his son, Rabbi Simcha Bunem Sofer known as the Shevet Sofer.

 Another son, Rabbi Shimon Sofer was appointed as Rabbi of Erlau (Eger).
 Shimon's grandson Rabbi Yochanan Sofer has established numerous Synagogues in Israel and one in the USA, naming them Kehila Kdosha (trans.
 Holy Congregation) Ksav Sofer.

 A street in the Givat Shaul neighborhood in Jerusalem is named after him.